lisabazdyreva/59826-big-trip-16/Readme.md

 ### Stack description

-I develop this app in pure Javascipt(es8).
+I develop this app in pure Javascipt(es8) in OOP-style.
 Webpack is used for assembly.
 For charts and choosing dates I used chart.js and flatpickr libraries.
 For work with dates I used dayjs.